You are facing one of the most difficult decisions you have ever made.

 Considering placing your baby for adoption?

-Our counselors, who have over 30 years of experience with adoption, strive to make sure that women and men considering placing their child for adoption are making the right decision for everyone involved.
+Our social worker strives to make sure that women and men considering placing their child for adoption are making the right decision for everyone involved.
 Should you choose to make an adoption plan for your child, Genesis wants you to be as involved as you want to be in selecting the parents for your child.
 Genesis carefully screens each family and offers you a selection of families we feel would make excellent parents.
 We will be here before, during and after placement to offer emotional support and to work as an advocate for you in either an open or confidential adoption.

 Letter From a Birth Mother